AmpersandTarski/documentation/tutorial/what-is-an-information-system.md

   * Click cancel.
 * Note the three icons on the top-right of the screen and click on the middle icon \(two arrows\).
   * Click on 'Reinstall database'
-  * An "are-you-sure?" screen comes up, click on the big red button and wait for it to turn green.
+  * The Installer screen comes up.
+Click on the big red button and wait for it to turn green.
   * Click on 'overview' and the initial data is back.
   * Have a look at the code below, to find where the initial data is defined.
-* Compare the code-part called INTERFACE and compare it with the screen.
+* Have a look at the code-part at the end called INTERFACE and compare it with the screen.
 Note which parts you recognize.
 The syntax of the code will be discussed in the course.

 This information system was built by the following code: